rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ## 1. Overview
 Despite its seemingly straightforward functionality, a stopwatch application presents a significant challenge in managing a high volume of events within short timeframes.
 The proposed implementation updates the stopwatch state every 10 milliseconds during operation, while concurrently handling user interactions.
 To address this demanding event processing requirement, the application leverages a [Unidirectional Data Flow (UDF)](#74-unidirectional-data-flow-udf) architecture.

+The presented architecture is designed to be platform-agnostic.
+To validate this design principle, the architecture was implemented on both Android and iOS platforms, demonstrating its adaptability and portability across different environments.

 ## 2. Data Flow
 The application's data flow usually begins with user interactions on the Graphical User Interface (GUI).
 These interactions trigger a series of processing steps, which result in data visualizations being presented back to the user through the GUI.
 This cyclical process is illustrated in the following diagram and described in detail by the subsequent sections: